btcpayserver/btcpayserver-doc/docs/ThirdPartyHosting.md

 A third-party host is an individual or a business which self-hosts a BTCPay Server instance and enables other users to register and use the server.
 On a self-hosted server, the owner can add an unlimited amount of users and stores and allow those users to manage their stores independently and receive payments to their own wallets.

-While this feature in BTCPay Server exists for complex multi-store business management, community enthusiasts use it to help other users (mostly beginners), sometimes skip an overwhelming step of deploying a self-hosted BTCPay server.
+While this feature in BTCPay Server exists for complex multi-store business management, community enthusiasts use it to help other users (mostly beginners), sometimes skip an overwhelming step of deploying a self-hosted BTCPay Server.
 Users who want to test or develop applications on top of BTCPay Server also use instances hosted by third-parties.
 Some hosts try to spread the adoption of cryptocurrencies by allowing their local merchants to receive payments for free or for a small sign-up fee.

 In layman words, think of this feature as a payment processor factory which allows anyone to deploy a server and help others receive payments which are validated via the server owners' [full Bitcoin node](https://en.bitcoin.it/wiki/Full_node).